xojoyboy/REST-In-Five-Languages/REST-MULTI-LANGUAGE.md

   ```
 - The client is set up to communicate with the TypeScript server on **port 5001** and the Python server on **port 5002**.
 <img src="./assets/tester.jpg" alt="Client Tester" width="700">
-- in the left panel you can set the port numbers for your two servers.
-You can see that the typescript and python servers are already set up, and you cannot change them.
-You will need to add two more servers to the tester and set the port numbers for those servers.
-You will also need to update the code in the tester to indicate what languages you chose.
-Search for `CHANGEME` in the code to find where to make the changes.
+- In the left panel you can set the port numbers for your two servers.
+  - You can see that the typescript and python servers are already set up, and you cannot change them.
+  - You will need to add two more servers to the tester and set the port numbers for those servers.
+  - You will also need to update the code in the tester to indicate what languages you chose.
+    - Search for `CHANGEME` in the code to find where to make the changes.
 - In the middle panel you can test inidividual routes to your server
 - In the right panel you can see the response text (if it is an error) or the response data (if it is a success).